Urban Land Institute: Advisory services

-ULI’s first Advisory Services program was held in April 1947 in Louisville, Kentucky.
+ULI’s first advisory services program was held in April 1947 in Louisville, Kentucky.
 It brings together experienced real estate and land use professionals to develop solutions for complex land use and real estate development projects, programs, and policies.
-The panels have helped sponsors find creative, practical solutions for issues such as downtown redevelopment, land management, development potential, growth management, community revitalization, brownfields redevelopment, military base reuse, workforce and affordable housing, and asset management.
+The panels have helped sponsors find solutions on topics including community revitalization, workforce and affordable housing, resilient infrastructure, and equitable access to parks.
 Panels have also provided expert and objective advice in the wake of natural and man-made disasters such as hurricanes, flood, infrastructure failures and tornados and acts of terrorism.

-Some noteworthy ULI panels include its recommendations for redeveloping a four-mile stretch of downtown Los Angeles into a CleanTech Corridor and its advice on how to revitalize Denver’s 16th Street Mall.
-ULI's panels have also offered consultant work for post-catastrophic redevelopment, including the 2007 I-35W Mississippi River bridge collapse in Minneapolis, Minnesota as well as advise to officials on how to rebuild Lower Manhattan after the 9/11 attacks.
+ULI panels recommended redeveloping a four-mile stretch of downtown Los Angeles into a CleanTech Corridor and its advice on how to revitalize Denver’s 16th Street Mall.
+ULI's panels have also offered consultant work for post-catastrophic redevelopment, including the 2007 I-35W Mississippi River bridge collapse in Minneapolis, Minnesota and advised officials on how to rebuild Lower Manhattan after the 9/11 attacks.

 There has been controversy over a few of the panel's recommendations, including its 2005 post-Hurricane Katrina advice for rebuilding New Orleans.
-The Nation's Mike Davis said that the recommendations "reframed the historic elite desire to shrink the city's socioeconomic footprint of black poverty (and black political power) as a crusade to reduce its physical footprint to contours commensurate with public safety and a fiscally viable urban infrastructure."
-Others have praised panels' recommendations, seeing them as possessing a "crystal ball," as reported by the Oklahoman when looking back at the advisory report issued just months after the 1995 Oklahoma City bombing of the Alfred P. Murrah Federal Building.

 UrbanPlan

-UrbanPlan is a reality-based educational program of ULI, which originated with its San Francisco chapter.
-It was developed in partnership with high school economics teachers, land use and real estate professionals, and the Fisher Center for Real Estate and Urban Economics (FCREUE) at the University of California at Berkeley.
-The core of the curriculum involves the hypothetical scenario where students respond to a proposal redevelop a community.
-Through role play exercises of the concerned citizen and developer, and the presentation of their proposals to a mock city council made up of volunteer local real estate professionals, students learn the major issues in the urban planning process and how the desires of many stakeholders influence development decisions.
-Since its launch, over 52,000 high school and university students have participated in the UrbanPlan program.
+UrbanPlan is a reality-based educational program originally created by the ULI San Francisco chapter in 2002 and now being delivered by District Councils in over 35 cities.
+The project based learning unit was developed in partnership with high school economics teachers, land use and real estate professionals, and the Fisher Center for Real Estate and Urban Economics (FCREUE) at the University of California at Berkeley.
+The core of the curriculum involves a fictitious scenario where students respond to a city request for proposals (RFP) to redevelop a 11.75 acre community.
+Through taking on roles and acting as developer, students learn the major issues and tradeoffs in the urban planning and redevelopment process and how the desires of many stakeholders influence development decisions.
+Industry experts serve as volunteers and meet with the teams twice during the building process and then again as a mock City Council to select the winning proposal.
+Since its launch, over 82,000 high school and university students have participated in the UrbanPlan program.
 In 2014, the program was introduced in the United Kingdom through a partnership with the Investment Property Forum Educational Trust.
-It has further expanded globally since then.
+It has further expanded globally since then to other countries in Europe and to Asia Pacific.
+In 2015, ULI expanded the program to also deliver UrbanPlan to public officials and community members.

+ULI Learning

+In 1986, ULI held its first annual Real Estate School.
+The school offered current and aspiring real estate professionals opportunities to learn about real estate development from expert faculty in intensive, four-day courses.